 Another option for federal student loan repayment is to refinance with a private lender.

 The benefit is that borrowers can get dramatically reduced interest rates.
-There are approximately 20 nationwide lenders offering refinancing services, and they get aggressive going after borrowers with good jobs and a strong credit rating.
+Several lenders offer refinancing services, and they target borrowers with good jobs and a strong credit rating.

 Weighing the risk vs. the reward on the refinancing decision can be tricky.
-We normally suggest borrowers hold off on refinancing until they are confident that they will be paying back their federal loans in full.
-At that point, it is time to check the current refinance rates to see if there is any potential savings available.
+We usually suggest borrowers hold off on refinancing until they are confident that they won’t ever need income-driven repayment or student loan forgiveness.
+At that point, it is time to check the current refinance rates to see if there are any potential savings available.

 Which Federal Repayment Plan is the Best Option?

 There are a variety of federal repayment plans, and there are specific circumstances where each repayment plan excels.

 Many borrowers may find that one plan is best initially but change plans as their repayment situation evolves.